Training structure

 Faculty of Science

-Natural products play a major role in biomolecular chemistry.
+Natural products occupy a major place in the field of biomolecular chemistry.
 They represent an important source of bioactive compounds for medicinal chemistry.
-This teaching unit provides a comprehensive overview of secondary metabolism and the origin of natural products from plants.
-Emphasis will be placed on the organic chemistry behind the various biotransformations that occur during the biosynthesis of each major class of molecules.
+This teaching unit provides a comprehensive overview of secondary metabolism and the origin of natural products derived from plants.
+This teaching unit will focus on the organic chemistry behind the various biotransformations that occur during the biosynthesis of each major class of molecule.
 A mechanistic approach will be used to understand the chemical basis of each transformation.

 CM: 13